Aura vs. OmniWatch 2026: Which Offers Superior Protection?

 Aura plans

-Aura offers various plans tailored to meet the needs of different users, ranging from individuals to families.
-Aura also offers a 14-day free trial, which requires a credit card, and a 60-day money-back guarantee on annual plans.
+Aura offers plans tailored to the needs of individuals and families.
+Aura also offers a 14-day free trial that requires a credit card and a 60-day money-back guarantee for annual plans.

 • Individual: This plan covers one adult with up to $1 million in insurance.
 It features credit monitoring, Social Security number monitoring, dark web alerts, antivirus, a virtual private network (VPN), and a password manager.
 The Individual plan covers up to 10 devices and has an online vault with up to 1 GB of storage.